AmrAbdelmagid/todo-flutter-app-with-bloc/README.md

 # todo_app_flutter

-A todo app with flutter and bloc that was made for learning purpose.
+A todo app with flutter bloc and sqflite that was made for learning purpose.

 ## Getting Started